HomeBlogInsightsMedia & Entertainment NewsSimilarweb Traffic League: Who is the Most Popular Football Club in May 2023?

 Traffic to Man Utd’s and PSG’s website traffic, highlighting the peak in August 2021

-Italy lagging behind
+Italy Lagging behind

 During the 1990s, Italy’s Serie A was seen as the premier level of club football.
 However, it has been surpassed by other European leagues, with no teams in the top 10 rankings.
 Even teams with a long history of success, such as Juventus, AC Milan, and Inter, who reached the Champions League final this year, are not as competitive.